 What are you most proud of?

 My family.
 My two kids and my wife, Lisa, who has stuck by my side for the past 20 years.
-At work I am most proud of all the effort our team continues to do to evolve, create, and build good culture.
+At work, I am most proud of all the effort our team continues to do to evolve, create, and build a good culture.

 What are people most surprised about when you tell them about your company?